Steak ‘n Shake Garlic Double Steakburger

 This double patty cheeseburger is made with pure beef and melted American cheese.
 It’s topped with garlic butter and served on a toasted bun that’s sprinkled with garlic salt.

-Read this guide for a complete overview of the nutrition facts, calories, and list of ingredients.
-We source the information directly from Steak ‘n Shake restaurant.
+Read this guide for a complete overview of the nutrition facts and allergens in this unique cheeseburger offered at Steak ‘n Shake fast food restaurant.

 Steak ‘n Shake Garlic Steakburger Nutrition